vendigo/j7group/README.md

     // Got {8 -> [stan, kyle, kenny], 9 -> [eric], 35 -> [randy]}
 ```

-And finally, we want to build mapping characters name to surname:
+And finally, we want to build mapping from name to surname:

 ```java